 Subsequent requests for the same data is served from the

 Data can be unstructured or structured, depending on the type of application.
-You can make an all-new table for the data, or map the NoSQL-style processing to one or more existing tables.
+You can create a new table for data, or use existing tables.

-on a separator character, then stores the result into four
+InnoDBsplit the value based on a separator character, then store the result in four numeric columns.

 The transfer between memory and disk is handled automatically, simplifying application logic.